muppet9010/factorio-muppet-streamer/README.md

 # factorio-muppet-streamer

 Adds actions that a streamer can let chat activate to make their games more dynamic and interactive.
-These features are more complicated than can be achived via simple RCON commands.
+These features are more complicated than can be achieved via simple RCON commands.